 At Antioch University in Ohio and Prescott College in Arizona I studied Spanish (which has translated to a proficiency in botanical latin – so useful for a plant nerd!), biology, agroecology, and a special course in sacred garden design.
 After working on Mazzi’s biodynamic farm in Eugene, Oregon and studying permaculture at Opal Creek, I started teaching myself landscape design.
 I was lucky to connect with some generous clients early on who supported my passion for plants and landscape gardens.
 We tried out all kinds of ideas like growing rare plants, natives, lawn alternatives; designing ponds, waterfalls, dry stream beds, and even solving drainage and access problems.

 With these successes in the ground and growing, I tested for the Oregon Landscape Contractor’s license.
 Always one to come in the back door, I proved that my unconventional experiences qualified me for the field.
 Seventeen years later and I can’t believe how many gardens I’ve designed!
 Each one represents a piece of my heart as well as a piece of my education.

-Besides design and plants, I also enjoy practicing yoga and taekwondo (my son and I are brown belts), hiking, reading, and making gluten-free meals for my family.
+Besides design and plants, I also enjoy practicing yoga and taekwondo (my son and I are red belts), hiking, reading, and making gluten-free meals for my family.
 You’ll always see me wearing earrings and a smile, even on the muddiest job site.

 Want to know more about Aaron?